 - The context of mending issues with their relationship (which is less frequent), with the character who gives usually asking for forgiveness or a pardon.

 Though becoming far less common in Western countries, in countries like Japan it remains highly popular and important (see the Real Life section), which also justifies the fact that it's common in romantic settings present in Japanese media.
-In the case of Western media, it's more prevalent in period pieces or in movies made before The Sixties
+In the case of Western media, it's more prevalent in period pieces or in movies made before The '60s and The '70s.

 - There was one Cadbury's TV ad in the UK in which a boy gives a piece of his chocolate to a girl sitting behind him.
 The two start dating, get married, and eventually have a son - who then goes on to do the same thing as his father in giving a piece of his chocolate to a girl sat behind him on a bus.
 "First Taste.
 First Love."

-- In Axis Powers Hetalia, the Valentine's Day strip involves, well, Valentine's Day chocolate.
-England goes to give America a chocolate bar that he had heard America wanted, but sees that he already has an entire bucket full of chocolate.
+- The Valentine's Day strip involves, well, Valentine's Day chocolate.
+England goes to give America a chocolate bar that he had heard America wanted but sees that he already has an entire bucket full of chocolate.